rwth-acis/Virtual-Agents-Framework/Documentation/index.md

 After that, we can add the package in Unity's package manager window.

 1. In Unity, go to Window > Package Manager to open the package manager UI.
-2. In the right corner of the opened windows, click on the small cogwheel and select "Advanced Project Settings".
+2. In the right corner of the opened windows, click on the small cogwheel or the three dots next to the search bar and select "(Advanced) Project Settings".
 3. Add a new scoped registry with the following values:

 | Field | Value(s) |